 Building a foundation based on User experience

-You might think as a UX-designer or interaction designer I find the most inspiration from graphic designers or something more hands on and artistic, but what I’m always drawn to are all kind of processes, from creating houses, architects, engineers and sometimes industrial designers.
+You might think as a UX-designer or interaction designer I find the most inspiration from graphic designers or something more hands on and artistic, but what I’m always drawn to are all kinds of processes, from creating houses, architects, engineers and sometimes industrial designers.
 I get it, I’m not alone thinking about it this way.
 But it’s fascinating studying how certain physical products come to life, especially houses.
-Houses has always fascinated me, I don’t know much about architecture or architects and I don’t know much about building one, but I’m drawn to it.
+Houses have always fascinated me, I don’t know much about architecture or architects and I don’t know much about building one, but I’m drawn to it.
 So what about UX-architects (not digital architects)?

-So in my line of work you do interviews with stakeholders, you try as hard as you can to find out what potential users need, I don’t ask them if they ned x or y, because I have to let the product or service become what it needs to be.
+So in my line of work you do interviews with stakeholders, you try as hard as you can to find out what potential users need, I don’t ask them if they need x or y, because I have to let the product or service become what it needs to be.
 So doing observations is always so much more rewarding than regular interviews.
 People tend to tell you what they think you want to hear, but observing people in their natural habitat is a much more honest way to understand their needs.

 So back to houses.
 If I’m ever building a house I would like the process to be something like this.